sborrego/Data-Analysis-and-Visualization-in-Python/README.md

 ### Recommended Installation - Anaconda

 Downloading Python and JupyterLab independently may often times run into issues that are tricky and time consuming to resolve.
-A simpler method of installing is to use the all-in-one installer Anaconda.
-It provides a user-friendly interface, allows easy access to Python packages, and is simple to install.
+A simpler method of obtaining Python is to use the all-in-one installer Anaconda.
+It easy to install, provides a user-friendly interface, and allows easy access to Python packages.

 Download Anaconda - [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
 Addition Help with Anaconda - [HERE](http://swcarpentry.github.io/python-novice-gapminder/setup.html#installing-python-using-anaconda)